mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 "I forgot, have you come out to your family?"
 Connor asked.

 "No, I haven't," I answered.
-"It hasn't felt right.
-I've actually been thinking about writing a reflection about the past school year.
+"I've actually been thinking about writing a reflection about the past school year.
 I know it might be weird or unconventional to come out that way, but I feel like I'm a lot better at expressing myself through writing."

 "Is there anything that makes you feel uneasy about coming out to them?
 Like, are they pretty traditional?"

 "I guess my family wouldn't be the first people I'd go to when it comes to personal problems and issues.
 I usually go to my friends.
 Plus, I don't feel like my parents share much about their personal lives.
-As people have asked me questions about my parents, the more I realize I don't know them that well."
+As people have asked me questions about my parents, the more I've realized I don't know them that well."

 "Yeah, I get that.
 I sometimes don't go to my parents as the first people to ask for help or advice.
 But maybe your parents would open up more when you come out to them.
 It's a very personal part of you, and it's extremely vulnerable.
 I feel like it's helped strengthen my relationship with my family members.
 I also feel like I come out to someone at least once a month.
 Like, without fail.
 Some people think I'm kidding, but I'm like, 'No!'
 It's a really personal part of my life I'm sharing."

-We then watched Iron Man 2.
+We then watched _Iron Man 2_.
 Well, "watched."
 After about 15 minutes, we ended up making out for the rest of the movie.
 Dang, even though my head was telling me to wait until something more serious would form, my heart just wanted kisses from him.
 And I guess he felt the same way too.

 After the movie, he and I walked to my car.
 "Well, I feel like it would be good to talk in person about what you're thinking as far as going on more dates," I said.